theopn/dotfiles/README.md

 > Feature-rich terminal emulator.
 Maybe too many features

-- Usage: my secondary terminal emulator due to lack of multiplexer and weird font rendering.
-Intended to use with Tmux
+Kitty is my secondary terminal emulator due to the lack of a multiplexer and weird font rendering.
+I usually pair it with Tmux.

-- Config: kept minimal with borderless look and Dracula theme
+- Config: kept minimal with a borderless look and Dracula theme

 ### tmux